 - Whisk the flour, baking powder, baking soda, cinnamon, and salt together.
 Set aside.

 - Using a handheld or stand mixer fitted with a paddle attachment, beat the butter on high speed until smooth and creamy, about 1 minute.
 Add both sugars and beat on high speed for 2 minutes until creamed together.
-Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
+(Hereโs a helpful tutorial if you need guidance onย how to cream butter and sugar.)
+Scrape down the sides and up the bottom of the bowl with a silicone spatula as needed.
 Add the eggs and the vanilla.
 Beat on medium-high speed until combined, then beat in the mashed bananas.
-Mixture will be chunky and appear curdled– that’s ok.
+Mixture will be chunky and appear curdledโthat’s ok.
 Scrape down the sides and up the bottom of the bowl as needed.
 With the mixer on low speed, add the dry ingredients in three additions alternating with the buttermilk and mixing each addition just until incorporated.
 Do not over-mix.
 The batter will be thick with some lumps.
 Makes about 6 cups of batter.

 - You will use the slightly thickened ganache reserved for the swirl in this step.
 Pour about 1/3 of the cake batter (about 2 cups) evenly into prepared pan.
 Drizzle half of the ganache on top (about 6 Tablespoons).
 Swirl with a knife or toothpick.
 Evenly pour another 1/3 of the cake batter on top, followed by the rest of the ganache (about 6 Tablespoons), then the rest of the cake batter.
 Swirl everything together with a knife or toothpick.
 See photo above for a visual.